yudong-94/personal-website/_posts/blogs/2024-06-02-VizSummaryWithGPT.md

   <img src="https://yudong-94.github.io/personal-website/assets/images/gpt-screenshots/gpt_viz_summary_output_df_screenshot.png" alt="Visualization Summary Dataframe" width="600" height="400">
 </div>

 It’s also necessary to do a quick data validation on the output.
 As observed in the [last post](https://yudong-94.github.io/personal-website/blog/TextAnalyticsWithGPT/), there are always cases where GPT outputted values are not in the predefined value lists.
-For example, here it created a new category ‘Society’, which overlaps with the ‘Social Issues’ value I provided -- well, maybe ‘Society’ is a better name… I ended up making some manual adjustments myself to correct those outlier values.
+For example, here it created a new category ‘Society’, which overlaps with the ‘Social Issues’ value I provided -- well, maybe ‘Society’ is a better name… I ended up making some manual adjustments myself to overwrite those outlier values.

 <div class="container">
   <img src="https://yudong-94.github.io/personal-website/assets/images/gpt-screenshots/gpt_viz_summary_category_output_count.png" alt="Counts of GPT Generated Visualization Topic Categories" width="600" height="400">